splunk/public-o11y-docs/gdi/opentelemetry/components/groupbyattrs-processor.rst

 * If the processed span, log record and metric data point has at least one of the specified attributes key, it will be moved to a resource with the same value for these attributes.
 The resource will be created if none exists with the same attributes.
 * If none of the specified attributes key is present in the processed span, log record or metric data point, it remains associated to the same resource, without any change.

-To complete the configuration, include the receiver in any pipeline of the ``service`` section of your configuration file.
+To complete the configuration, include the processor in any pipeline of the ``service`` section of your configuration file.
 For example:

 .. code-block:: yaml